SPL-FORTH-ICS/CAVEMOVE/README.md

 -To produce the car-audio components, users must provide their own audio signals.

-For any questions with respect to CAVEMOVE dataset or API, feel free to send an email to Andreas Symiakakis at  andrysmi@ics.forth.gr or
+For any questions with respect to CAVEMOVE dataset or API, feel free to send an email to Andreas Symiakakis at  andrysmi [at] ics.forth.gr or
-Nikos Stefanakis at nstefana@ics.forth.gr
+Nikos Stefanakis at nstefana [at] ics.forth.gr

 CAVEMOVE project is funded by the Institute of Computer Science of the Foundation for Research and Technology-Hellas (FORTH).